carlosebmachado/watch/README.md

 # Watch

 ## Description
-Watch is a one file little library that provides an easy interface for time control.
+Watch is a one file little library C++ that provides an easy interface for time control.
 The available functionalities are time measurement and timer.

 ## Usage